-The woman should also have a blood test for the 'milk hormone' (prolactin) and thyroid function (TSH - Thyroid Stimulation Hormone).
+The woman should also have a blood test for the 'milk hormone' (prolactin) and thyroid function (TSH - Thyroid Stimulation Hormone and TPO-Ab (antibodies)).

 A blood test for german measles (rubella) should also be taken.
-If the woman is not immune, she is recommended to have a vaccine against german measles before starting fertility treatment.
+If the woman is not immune, she should be vaccinated against german measles before fertility treatment.

-The woman should have a PAP-smear (not older than 3 years) and a test for chlamydia trachomatis (not older than 3 months) performed.
+The woman should have a PAP-smear (not older than 3 years) and a test for chlamydia trachomatis (not older than 3 months).